eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

 its architecture.

-Despite the technicality involved in describing these models, they have seen a good degree of success in the real world:
+Despite the technicality involved in describing these models, they have seen a good degree of success in the real world.
+Each model merits discussion, but unfortunately there isn't enough space to devote to a detailed discussion about them.

  - [PixelCNN](https://arxiv.org/abs/1601.06759) by Google DeepMind was probably the first such model, and the progenitor of most of the other models below.